1:1 From James, a slave of God and the Lord Jesus Christ, to the twelve tribes dispersed abroad. Greetings!

 Heiser (The Bible Unfiltered) points out the meaning and significance of ‘the Father of lights’ (a phrase unique in the Bible).
 It refers to God as the creator of the heavenly bodies.
 It is these same celestial bodies that mark out the times and seasons (Gen 1:14-18).
 The word translated ‘change’ is used elsewhere in Greek literature to describe the movement of the stars and the seasonal changes experience on earth.
 The point is this: the celestial bodies change, but God does not.
 They are created, he alone is uncreated.
 They move at his command, he himself remains constant.
 Their light may fail, his will never.

-Who does not change – God is unchangeable.
+Whatever the precise meaning of the phrase, the general meaning is clear enough: God is unchangeable.
 His light is entirely without fluctuation, eclipse, or shadow.
 See 1 Jn 1:5.